 The title of the exhibition references Shakespeare’s Hamlet and specifically the site of Ophelia’s retreat and eventual death.
 Despite being silent or off-stage for much of the play, Ophelia’s agency is crucial.
 For the artist, Ophelia has come to epitomise a type of silencing, in her thwarted attempts to be heard.
 She is the inspiration for the painting False Steward.
 The brook represents a linear narrative, narrow and shallow and incapable of power or depth, whilst the willow, huge in scale with shifting foliage, is unpredictable, having the capacity to change direction.
 The willow, intersecting the brook, suggests the importance of counter-narratives.

 The exhibition will be accompanied by a publication with essays by Joost Joustra and Zoé Whitley.

-This online event accompanies Anj Smith’s major solo exhibition at The New Art Gallery Walsall (18 May – 5 September 2021).
+This event accompanies Anj Smith’s major solo exhibition at The New Art Gallery Walsall (18 May – 5 September 2021).
 The exhibition comprises new and recent works, many of which can be seen for the first time in Walsall.
 Featuring paintings and prints, this is the largest presentation of the artist’s work in a UK public gallery to date and offers a rare opportunity to view a significant body of work together.